Welcome to today's edition of the Rush 24-7 podcast.

 And yet they run around saying they're the ones with no judgmentalism in them.

-Nancy Snyderman is just continues to be beside herself.
+Nancy Snyderman just continues to be beside herself.

 Next, she found out that Bill Maher thinks that the government swine flu vaccine is something that should be avoided.

-This is yesterday afternoon, Dr. Nancy Snyderman on her show.
+This is yesterday afternoon Dr. Nancy Snyderman on her show more politicizing today of the whole swine flu vaccine debate.

-Conservative radio host Rush Limbaugh told Health and Human Services Secretary Sibelius, screw you, I'm not getting the H1N1 vaccine.
+Last week conservative radio host Rush Limbaugh told Health AND Human Services secretary Sebelius, screw you, I'm not getting the H1N1 vaccine.

 Quite elegant conversation from him.